 Looking to support a good cause?
 A project was set up my UNESCO and Operation Mercy to train the poorer locals and provide them with skills to generate income for the family through the weaving of silk carpets.
 You can check out the project here.

-Where to eat: Vegetarian-friendly Khiva Restaurants
+Where to eat in Khiva

 Finding good vegetarian alternatives in Khiva is a bit of a struggle.
 While many restaurants have one or two vegetarian options, they are usually not particularly flavoursome.
 The below restaurants offered the best views and vegetarian options we could find in Khiva.